9th March 2015

 The two horns are pulled towards the cat’s tail to reveal the uterine body, which is where the horns combine.
 A clamp is then placed across it above the cervix and below the horns.
 A suture is used to close off the area leading out of the uterus to prevent bacteria entering the abdominal cavity once the uterus has been removed.
 It also closes up the uterine blood vessels that supply the uterus to prevent them from haemorrhaging after the uterine body has been cut off.
 The suture is then tied around the uterine body and the ends are cut away to leave a knot as before.
 This is important because excess suture can cause irritation and inflammation inside the abdomen, and organs can become stuck together from scar tissue.
 A second suture is placed around the uterine body, which is then cut off above the sutures.
 The removal of the uterus is irreversible, and means the cat is no longer able to reproduce.

 The suture material used to close the hole in the abdominal wall musculature will absorb later on, so the stitches won’t have to be removed.
 Also, closing the layer of fat under the skin decreases the amount of open space between the abdominal wall and the skin layers, which reduces the risk of fluid-filled swelling forming at the site of the surgery.
 The skin is then closed using skin sutures.
 Non-absorbable sutures need to be removed between ten to fourteen days later.

 Your cat may experience a level of discomfort following the operation because surgery is involved, and she may seem a bit groggy after the anaesthetic, but this will wear off.
 Have a look at our Spaying and Neutering Aftercare Guide for more information about what to do afterwards.

 This is not intended as a medical document, so contact your vet for more information about spaying your cat.

 Insuring your pet is another way you can protect them.
-Animal Friends offer a range of policies for you to choose from.
+Animal Friends offer a range of cat insurance policies for you to choose from.